Fitness Model Lauren Simpson Shows Off Chiseled Physique In Lower Body Workout Video

 The fitness model goes through the workout demonstration at home, writing in the caption that it’s her first workout after five weeks of recovery.
-The model recently went through a major surgery.
-For the workout, Lauren wears a light-blue matching top and bottom, which includes a sports bra with criss-crossing straps across the back and tiny booty shorts that end just below her backside.
+The model recently went through major surgery.
+For the workout, Lauren wears a light blue matching top and bottom, which includes a sports bra with crisscrossing straps across the back and tiny booty shorts that end just below her backside.
 The outfit shows off plenty of skin and sculpted muscle, including her chiseled abdomen, arms, and legs.
 The model opts for a pair of gray ankle socks with pink stripes and no shoes.

-Lauren wears her long, straight blonde tresses up in a low ponytail to keep her hair out of her face as she works out.
+Lauren wears her long, straight blond tresses up in a low ponytail to keep her hair out of her face as she works out.
 She lets a few strands fall loose around her face and tucked behind her ears.
-She also sports black mascara and eyeliner and glossy lips to complete the look.
+She also sports black mascara and eyeliner as well as glossy lips to complete the look.

 View this post on Instagram